Hri7566/Hri7566/README.md

 If you would like to talk, you can contact me on Discord.
 You can try my gmail or Twitter, but I don't check those as often.

-I'm a contributor and core member of MPPClone/Multiplayer Piano and have created many scripts and projects centered around it.
+I'm a contributor to MPPClone and have created many scripts and projects centered around it.

 My real name is not listed here because I use this account in public view of strange people.